 The WorkFirst program serves families receiving Temporary Assistance for Needy Families (TANF) through the Department of Social and Health Services (DSHS), helping to start, continue or finish education and training leading to employment and self-sufficiency.
-TANF students can participate in job skills training at Clover Park Technical College and receive tuition and book assistance and academic support for GED preparation classes, High School Completion, professional/technical programs, and Continuing Education classes, seminars, and workshops.
+TANF students can participate in job skills training at Clover Park Technical College and receive tuition and book assistance and academic support for High School Completion, professional/technical programs, and Continuing Education classes, seminars, and workshops.
+WorkFirst students may also be eligible to recieve Support Services such as program tools/supplies, transportation, personal hygience, testing, and more.